-To be eligible to receive an A or B in the course, students must have regular attendance, completed all labs and assignments and have completed the take-home, open book final exam.
+To be eligible to receive an A or B in the course, students must have attended regularly, completed all labs and assignments, taken the weekly quizzes, and completed the take-home, open book final exam.
+The overall course grades are calculated using the following weights: 55% on final exam, 30% on weekly quizzes, 15% on homework and lab reports.
 Students not receiving an A or B in the course will receive a Certificate of Completion, but no college credit or transcript.

-This is primarily a commuter program, but we do offer a residential option at the main Johns Hopkins Homewood campus in Baltimore and at California State University – Fullerton.
-Residential students must be 15 and no older than 17 as of June 30, 2014.
+This is primarily a commuter program, but we do offer a residential option at the main Johns Hopkins Homewood campus in Baltimore and Hood College.
+Residential students must be 15 by June 25, 2017, and no older than 17 on July 21, 2017.

-At Johns Hopkins Homewood campus, the residential component is offered in conjunction with the School of Arts and Sciences Pre-College Summer Programs and Summer Discovery Summer Discovery provides a professional staff of residential supervisors and live-in assistants to supervise the students and provide a full schedule of after class activities.
+At the Johns Hopkins Homewood campus, the residential component is offered in conjunction with the School of Arts and Sciences Pre-College Summer Programs and Summer Discovery.
+Summer Discovery provides a professional staff of residential supervisors and live-in assistants to supervise the students and provide a full schedule of after-class activities.
 Transportation will be available both to and from the Baltimore-Washington International Airport (BWI) only.

-An orientation guide and calendar of events will be available to residential students one month before the program starts.
+An orientation guide and calendar of events will be available to residential students two weeks prior to the program start date.

 The Campus Safety and Security Office works in concert with students, faculty, and staff toward ensuring their safety throughout the campus and neighboring communities.